-- Complete a Student

-Information

-Form and submit it to the

-Enrollment Services Office,

-Southeastern Illinois College,

-3575 College Rd., Harrisburg

-IL 62946-4925; or, apply

-online at: www.sic.edu/apply.
+- 1. Apply online at: www.sic.edu/apply.

 - 2. Provide proof of residency.

-- 3. Submit an official copy of high school transcript or
+- 3. Submit an official copy of a high school transcript or state-approved high school equivalency exam scores.

-- state-approved high school equivalency exam scores.
-Transfer students must also submit official copies of transcripts from any colleges previously attended. - 4.
-Take the college placement exam.
-Exemptions to this requirement include: - a.
-Students who have taken college-level English or math at another college or university and received a grade of "C" or higher; - b.
+Transfer students must also submit official copies of transcripts from any colleges previously attended.

+- 4. Take the college placement exam.
+Exemptions to this requirement include: - Students who have taken college-level English or math at another college or university and received a grade of "C" or higher; - b.
 Students who possess a degree from another college or university; - c.
-Students who received an enhanced ACT composite score of 20 or higher are exempt from taking the English and reading placement exams.
-Students with a MATH content exam score of 20 or higher are exempt from taking the math placement exam.
-Students with a ENGLISH content exam of exam score of 20 or higher are exempt from taking the writing and reading placement.
-Student with a READING content exam score of 20 or higher are exempt from taking the reading placement. - 5.
-Meet with an academic advisor to schedule classes.
+Students who received an enhanced ACT composite score of 20 or higher, or 20 or higher on the English component, are exempt from taking the English and reading placement exams.
+Students with a MATH content exam score of 20 or higher are exempt from taking the math placement exam. - d.
+Students who received an SAT composite score of 1020, or a minimum of 480 on the evidence-based reading and writing section are exempt from taking the English and reading placement exams.
+Students with an SAT composite score of 1020, or a minimum SAT math section score of 530 are exempt from taking the math placement exam. - e.
+Students who have completed 4 years of high school level English with an A or B in each course, are exempt from taking the English and Reading placement exams.
+Students who completed 4 years of colllege prep math (Algebra I or higher) with a C or better, or 3 years of